 One of the most frequent complaints I receive on my blog is that we use palm oil.
 There is some debate in the food world about whether or not palm oil should be considered vegan.
-I’m not vegan so I don’t split hairs on this sort of thing.
-But I do use sustainably sourced palm oil from Spectrum or Nutiva in place of shortening in recipes.
+I’m not vegan, so I don’t split hairs on this subject.
+There are sustainable sources of palm oil available, I use sustainably sourced palm oil from Spectrum or Nutiva in place of shortening in recipes.

 If you’re wondering if my recipes using palm oil are really vegan or not, I consider them to be vegan since there are no animal products in those recipes labeled as such.
 But if you don’t like using palm oil, feel free to find a substitute.
 Just don’t leave comments lecturing us on the evils of our food choices, they will be deleted.

-Special Diet Labels: While I include recipes that are labeled vegan, raw, vegetarian, and paleo, I do not adhere to these diets but label them for quick reference by those who do follow these diets.
-My family has a mix of food allergies and I like to experiment with different styles of cooking, so there are recipes here for everyone!
+While I include recipes that are labeled vegan, raw, vegetarian, and paleo, I do not adhere to these diets but label them for quick reference by those who do follow these diets.
+My family has a mix of food allergies and I like to experiment with different styles of cooking, so there are recipes here for everyone.

 Because of this, you will find we have vegan recipes and meat recipes alongside each other on our blog.
 Or we’ll list a recipe as vegan that uses palm oil (see above).

 I have ads on The Fit Cookie to help earn money through my website.
 Blogging is an investment of time and money for me, and I treat my website as a business.
 In order to continue to offer my readers amazing free recipes, I earn money through ads and sponsored posts.

 A lot of the recipes on The Fit Cookie have either brown rice flour or whole grain sorghum flour.
 With my recipes, these two flours are interchangeable.
 I’ve baked recipes with both, and they have all turned out with both.